Budgets and Finances

 Under the Strong Mayor Powers legislation, the budget was proposed by Mayor Bryan Paterson and provided to Council for their consideration, in accordance with Section 284.16 of the Municipal Act, 2001.

-Council amended the proposed municipal operating budget by adding a one-time contribution of $200,000 for food programs to be funded from the Working Fund Reserve.
+Council amended the proposed municipal operating budget by allocating $100,000 for arts-related work, funded from the Working Fund Reserve.

-Read the 2025 Proposed Operating and Capital Budgets to learn more.
+Review the 2026 Proposed Operating and Capital Budgets to learn more.

-1. The City’s annual operating budget reflect a property tax levy for agencies and boards that is separate from municipal services, prior to preparing the 2025 budgets.
+1. the City’s annual operating budget reflect a property tax levy for agencies and boards that is separate from municipal services, prior to preparing the 2026 budgets;

-2. Prepare an operating and capital budget for municipal services based on a property tax increase that is among the lowest of the other large cities in Ontario, and that the increase is no higher than 2.6%.
+2. prepare an operating and capital budget for municipal services based on a property tax increase that is among the lowest of the other large cities in Ontario, and that the increase is no higher than 2.5%, including 1% capital levy;

-6. Review existing City services as necessary to identify efficiencies and potential opportunities to redirect funding from areas that do not maximize value for taxpayer dollars or are not aligned with City Council’s current 2023-2026 strategic plan, towards initiatives noted in part d above.
+8. review existing City services as necessary to identify efficiencies and potential opportunities to redirect fund from areas that do not maximize value for taxpayer dollars or are not aligned with City Council’s current 2023-2026 strategic plan, towards initiatives noted in this budget direction;

-7. Pause the annual incremental levy increase for the Green CIP program of 0.16% for the 2025 fiscal year as the program continues to have sufficient capacity with the $400,000 currently levied on a yearly basis.
+9. pause the annual incremental levy increase for the Green CIP program of 0.16% for the 2026 fiscal year as the program continues to have sufficient capacity with the $400,000 currently levied on a yearly basis; and

-8. Prepare a report and a draft 2025 annual budget to be presented by the Mayor to Council for consideration before February 1, 2025.
+10. prepare a report and a draft 2026 annual budget to be presented by the Mayor to Council for consideration before February 1, 2026.

 About operating and capital budgets